E-invoicing in France

 B2G e-invoicing in France

 Mandatory since 2020: Since Jan.
-1, 2020, it has been mandatory for companies doing business with the French government to submit electronic invoices through the central platform Chorus Pro.
+1, 2020, companies doing business with the French government must submit electronic invoices through the central platform Chorus Pro.

 Formats: Invoices must be submitted in UBL 2.1 or CII format, or in the hybrid Invoice-X format (a PDF with embedded XML data).